 Crofthouse Museum

-The Shetland Crofthouse Museum is now open daily for the 2024 summer season.
+The Shetland Crofthouse Museum is now closed for the season and will reopen in May 2025.

 Head down to the delightful setting of Dunrossness and step back in time as you enter the traditional 19th century thatched crofthouse.